DF5HSE/Individual-C-C-Projects/README.md

-# IndividualCppProjects
+# Individual Projects
-In this repository you can find some my school and university study projects
+In this repository you can find some my school and university individual projects